 Applications are due as part of the registration form you send in the semester prior to your student teaching experience.

-If you are seeking a coaching endorsement during the semester you are student teaching, please complete the corresponding section of the application.
+If you are seeking a coaching endorsement during the semester, you are student teaching, please complete the corresponding section of the application.

 A background check must be on file with the Office of Accreditation, Placement and Licensure before any placement can occur.
 To initiate the process, please access the One Source Background website (onesourcebackground.com).
 Select Applicants, Students, UNL.
 Please refer to the CEHS website for additional details. ** The district of employment may choose to waive the background check requirement at its discretion.
 A specific self-report form with district official signatures will be required.